Two of Cups: Modern RWS Tarot Card Meanings

 In a Money/Career Context

 This can mean a failed business partnership or a toxic working relationship.
-It might represent a contract that has been broken, a project that fails due to a lack of teamwork and cooperation, or a falling out with a business partner.
+It might represent a breach of contract, a project that fails due to a lack of teamwork and cooperation, or a falling out with a business partner.
 It is a strong indicator that a professional partnership is in a state of disharmony.

 In a Spiritual Context